 To familiarize yourself with the genre and to see examples of grants that were successfully funded, ask someone you know who has had a grant funded to see their proposal, or visit the Regional Foundation Library.
 These libraries are located in cities across the country, and the one in Austin maintains an affiliation with UT.

 The flip side of a grant writer is a foundation officer—someone working at a foundation who reads the grants and decides which ones should be funded from the foundation’s endowment.
 Paid positions are highly competitive, as they are relatively rare.
-Seventy-five percent of foundations are small and run by volunteers.
+The majority of foundations are small and run by volunteers.
 For more on what a foundation officer’s day looks like, search for “Foundation Officer” on Vault’s Career Insider website within BTT Gateway.